- Eric B Larson, MD, MPH

 ●Try to be patient when responding to repetitive questions, behaviors, or statements.

 ●Use memory aids such as writing out a list of daily activities, phone numbers, and instructions for usual tasks (ie, the telephone, microwave, etc).
+It may help if these are posted and easily visible so that the person need not remember to look for the aids.

-●Avoid major changes to the home environment.
+●Avoid major changes to the home environment (for example, rearranging furniture).

 ●Speak slowly, present only one idea at a time, and be patient when waiting for responses.